 Physical Education, '13

 For Phil Hall, finding the balance between being a student and a student-athlete came easy.
-Phil, who was just as driven in the classroom as he was on the football field, found success in a career in education after graduating from Castleton.
+Phil, who was just as driven in the classroom as he was on the football field, found success in a career in education after graduating from Castleton with a degree in Physical Education.

-Phil currently serves as assistant principal of Castleton Village School.
-He previously worked at Mount St. Joseph Academy in nearby Rutland, holding positions as the Mount’s athletic director, head football coach, and later vice principal.
+Phil currently serves as assistant principal of Castleton Middle School.
+He previously worked at Mount St. Joseph Academy in nearby Rutland, holding positions as the Mount’s athletic director, head football coach, and later vice-principal.

 “My love for the town of Castleton comes from my time as a student at Castleton University,” he said.